 Conservation area review

-We’re currently undertaking a review of our conservation areas to ensure the designations are still relevant and meaningful.
+We are currently undertaking a review of our conservation areas to ensure the designations are still relevant and meaningful.
 The special interest of areas designated many years ago may have been eroded by piecemeal change or poorly designed development.
-We’ll be checking whether boundary revisions are needed, or in exceptional circumstances, we may reconsider the conservation area designation as a whole.
+We will be checking whether boundary revisions are needed, or in exceptional circumstances, we may reconsider the conservation area designation as a whole.